Japanese

 - INT 339 – Japan Encounters the World

 - Other courses as approved by the minor advisor.
 For example, HST 362 – History of Pre-Modern East Asia, and HST 363 – History of Modern East Asia rotate their focus between Japan and other regions.
-When the subject matter focuses on Japan, it can be used towards the Japanese minor.
+When the subject matter focuses on Japan, it can be used toward the Japanese minor.

 Study Abroad (Intermediate Only)